omarespejel/monero-starknet-atomic-swap/docs/TEST_STATUS.md

 ---

-## 📋 Auditor Approval
+## 📋 Review Status

 **Status:** ✅ APPROVED FOR TESTNET DEPLOYMENT

 **Date:** 2025-12-09
-**Auditor Assessment:** 70% coverage with right tests is sufficient for testnet deployment
+**Assessment:** 70% coverage with right tests is sufficient for testnet deployment

 **Conditions:**
 - ✅ All P0 tests pass